 Correspondence with Tchaikovsky

-18 letters from Tchaikovsky to Nikolay Rimsky-Korsakov have survived, dating from 1873 to 1891, all of which are available in English translations on this website:
+18 letters from Tchaikovsky to Nikolay Rimsky-Korsakov have survived, dating from 1873 to 1891, all of which have been translated into English on this website:

 - Letter 300 – 21 April/3 May 1873, from Moscow